test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

 export DIGITALOCEAN_REGION="tor1"
 ```

-This allows futher customization by allowing overrides at the `driver` level and the `platform` level.
+This allows further customization by allowing overrides at the `driver` level and the `platform` level.

 ```yaml
 # DIGITALOCEAN_REGION="tor1" # set as an env var